 Helping you get through life

 Everybody gets down sometimes.
-But if you stay down for a while, you might actually be depressed.
-Find out what depression really is, why people get it and things to help us get out of it here...
+But if you stay down for a while, or it's stopping you living your life, you might actually be depressed.

 It's very unusual to feel happy every day.
 But if you've been really sad for weeks on end, and it's starting to take over your life, you could be depressed.